-Acadia University is a member of Canadian Interuniversity Sport Union (CIS) and the Atlantic University Sport (AUS).
+Acadia University is a member of the national interuniversity sport organization (USPORTS) and the Atlantic University Sport (AUS).
 Acadia's interuniversity sports program dates back to 1875 and has gained recognition at the local, regional, and national level as a competitive and successful athletic program.